jzanetti/shiny_aws/doc/source/index.rst

 Welcome to SHINY_AWS
 ===================================

-**SHINY_AWS** is to help easily constructing an AWS based infrastructure for hosting `Shiny <https://shiny.rstudio.com/>`_ applications:
+**SHINY_AWS** is an open-source repository that constructs an AWS based infrastructure for hosting `Shiny <https://shiny.rstudio.com/>`_ applications.
+There are two suites in the repository:

-- the Basic Shiny Infrastructure Suite (BSIS) which contains:
+- the Basic Shiny Infrastructure Suite (BSIS):
    - An EC2 instance (from spot market or on-demand)
    - Shiny application
    - Optional: attaching an Elastic IP address
    - Optional: Authentication based on `nginx`

-- the Advanced Shiny Infrastructure Suite (ASIS) which contains:
+- the Advanced Shiny Infrastructure Suite (ASIS):
    - Autoscaling group with EC2
    - Application load balancer
    - Shiny application